gitaaron/combined_dep/README.md

                 * subC.js
             * app.js

-Lets say app defines subA as a dependency.  subA defines subB and subC as dependencies.
-Will requirejs complain if subC is include in app?
-Will the optimizer complained?
+Lets say app depends on subA.  subA and subB both depend on subC.
+Will requirejs complain with a 404 if subC is included already in subA as a module?
+Will the optimizer complain?